danialesaid/Cellular-Connected-Alien-Dodger/README.md

+# CellularDodger

-# An embedded system game that plays on an LCD screen and is connected to several cell phones.
+An embedded system game that plays on an LCD screen and is connected to several cell phones.